TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-Regreting to the main page, there is one more functionallity.
+Returning to the main page, there is one more functionality.

-The "Reset Password" link, that takes us to `/forget-password`:
+The `"Reset Password"` link, that takes us to `/forget-password`:

 <br />